Becker offers nationally recognized degrees to prepare graduates for the challenges and entrepreneurial opportunities of the 21st century.

 Students in the equine programs are involved in the daily maintenance and care of horses at the 40-acre equestrian center located on a beautiful site in nearby Paxton.
 The Becker College Lenfest Animal Health Center houses the College’s veterinary clinic, which includes teaching facilities for grooming, dog obedience, and laboratories for Animal Care and Veterinary Technology students.

 Worcester campus: Situated in the Elm Park neighborhood of Worcester—New England’s second-largest urban center, with a population of approximately 180,000—its quiet, tree-lined streets and Victorian-style homes make for a quaint yet urban residential experience.
-The Worcester campus is only a short walk to the downtown business district.
+The Worcester campus is only a short walk to the downtown entertainment and business district.

 Leicester campus: Situated in a quintessential New England country town and adjacent to the historical village green, the Leicester campus provides a rural setting for Becker’s Division III athletic teams and the Animal Studies program students.